graupnej/GroupIWord2Vec.jl/README.md

 This compares the vectors for certain predefined words from both files to check whether the files have been read similarly or not.

-# References
-We have used the word vectors that were obtained using the skip-gram model described in Bojanowski et al. (2016) with default parameters.

-       P. Bojanowski*, E. Grave*, A. Joulin, T. Mikolov, Enriching Word Vectors with Subword Information